Example Workshop for Cross-campus Environmental and Sustainability Programs

 - Return to the Action Plan and record any future actions that are needed.

-2:30-3:30 PM - Program Matrices: How do students meet the program goals?
-Building a program matrix can help the department visualize where students are or could be building their knowledge, skills, and values.
+Program Matrices: How do students meet the program goals?
+Building a program matrix can help the department visualize where students are or could be building their knowledge, skills, and values (1 hour).

 - Introduce an example: Matrix Approaches to Program and Curriculum Design

-- Activity: Starting with the Blank Matrix Template (Excel 51kB Sep4 14), the new list of GLOs, and the list of curricular and co-curricular activities generated as homework, participants construct the X and Y axes of their Program Matrix.
+- Activity: Starting with the Blank Matrix Template, the new list of GLOs, and the list of curricular and co-curricular activities generated as homework, participants construct the X and Y axes of their Program Matrix.
 Then they pick at least one of their GLOs and complete, at minimum, one row of the Matrix, isolating where and to what degree different program elements present students with the opportunity to gain mastery as well as where and how their progress is assessed.
 Upload file to the Session Work Page.

 - Discussion: Record notes on the Session Work Page